As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

-Many lists for the 7 summits allow $10,000 or more for gear.
-I’m talking to experienced climbers, so you have your gear.
+Many lists for the 7 summits allow $15,000 or more for gear.
+I’m talking to experienced climbers here, so you have your gear.
 Yes we all want more new shiny things.
 But this is about the summits, not shiny outfits.

-Your budget for gear is zero – if you need big boots buy them on the way into the cold peaks from someone who has just finished their 7 and never wants to climb again.
+So your budget for gear is zero – if you need big boots buy them on the way into the cold peaks from someone who has just finished their 7 and never wants to climb again.
 Or convince them of your worthy endeavor and encourage them to give them to you.
 Or go down into the back alleys of Thamel in Kathmandu and barter for them.
-If you have no real funds for them and no budget, you will be able to work out what you need a whole lot cheaper.
+If you have no real funds for gear and no budget, you will be able to work out what you need a whole lot cheaper.

 My prices below could be off a bit (perhaps quite a ways off?) – but overall I don’t think experienced climbers with less resources should immediately discard the idea of the 7 summits if they really want to do them.

 If you don’t like crowds, or waiting in line, every one of the peaks has alternative routes – you can make the 7 as hard as you want.
 The new route possibilities on Carstenz alone are mind boggling.
 And just switching from the South to the North side on Elbrus opens up new possibilities.
 Even Everest has great options if you want some challenging climbing, fancy a new route and don’t want to see a single other group.

-I haven’t factored in international travel – kayak.com and online travel options are much better at doing that for you – but for most leaping off points, you should be able to get there for $1,500 at the most if you pick the right season.
+I haven’t factored in international travel to each peak – kayak.com and online travel options are much better at doing that for you – but for most leaping off points, you should be able to get there for $2,000 at the most if you pick the right season.
 And combine a few peaks and you will save even more.

 So at the very bottom end of the scale, lets see what it could cost you to do the 7 summits if you shaved it all to the bone.